There are a number of reasons you might have gone vegan or adopted a plant based diet – and they’re all amazing.

 - Fill a quarter of your plate with a healthy carbohydrate such as a whole grain (brown rice, quinoa, etc.), a starchy vegetable (sweet potato, winter squash, etc.), or even some pasta every once in a while.

-- Fill a quarter of your plate with a plant-based protein such as beans (so many choices!), seitan, tofu, or tempeh.
+- Fill a quarter of your plate with a plant-based protein such as beans (so many choices!), seitan, tofu, tempeh, or soy curls.

 - Add a healthy fat in the form of avocado, coconut, nuts, seeds, a creamy nut-based or coconut-based sauce, or a dressing with some extra virgin olive oil.